 Note: The Government has delayed private sector IR35 reform by 12 months, after pressure by peers – and the coronavirus.
 The date above is the new revised date.

-A broad range of factors are considered in assessment, however the most
+A broad range of factors are considered in assessment, however the most important are:

 Supervision, direction, and control: What degree of supervision, direction, and control does the client have over the contractor on a day to day work basis?